keras-team/keras-io/examples/nlp/md/data_parallel_training_with_keras_nlp.md

 ```

 Let's also make a callback to TensorBoard, this will enable visualization of different
-metrics while we train the model in later part of this tutorial We put all the callbacks
+metrics while we train the model in later part of this tutorial.
+We put all the callbacks
 together as follows: